Skip to main content

 5. Does this make OmegaX more like real market infrastructure and less like workflow theater?

-If the answer to those questions is weak, the design is probably still too app-specific, too opaque, or too dependent on operator interpretation.
+If the answer to those questions is weak, the design is probably still too app-specific, too opaque, or too dependent on private interpretation.